Stove Top Chicken Recipes:

 1 cup chopped peeled apple

-1 can (16 oz) stewed tomatoes with their own juice
+1 can (16 oz) stewed tomatoes with own juice (or can of butternut squash)

 1 cup chicken broth